DiG-IN: Diffusion Guidance for Investigating Networks -- Uncovering Classifier Differences Neuron Visualisations and Visual Counterfactual Explanations: Maximizing Classifier Disagreement

 We generate maximally disagreeing images for a pair of two classifiers.
 This is a valuable tool to highlight differences caused by different training types, architectures, or pre-training and is particularly interesting for identifying subgroups where one classifier performs worse than the other.
 Forcing disagreement shifts the focus from prototypical examples of a class and makes this approach especially suitable for discovering unexpected failure modes on out-of-distribution images.
 Assume we are given two classifiers $f,g$ and want to generate a realistic image that is predicted as target class $y$ by $f$ and not recognized by $g$.
 As objective we use the difference of confidences in the target class $y$:

-We initialize with a random latent and the generic prompt "a photograph of a <CLASSNAME>".
+We initialize the optimization with a random latent and the prompt: "a photograph of a <CLASSNAME>".

-\textbf{Results:} The generation of maximally disagreeing images is useful to explore subpopulations capturing classifier specific biases and failure modes.
-To demonstrate the versatility of this approach, we present results for three different pairs of ImageNet classifiers, exposing the shape bias of adversarially trained models, failure cases arising from the text embedding of zero-shot CLIP classifiers, and differences between ViT and ConvNeXt architectures.
+\textbf{Results:} Maximally disagreeing images are useful to explore subpopulations that capture classifier-specific biases and failure modes (\cref{fig:class-diff-diagram}).
+To demonstrate the versatility of this approach, we visualize the shape bias of adversarially robust models, failure cases due to the text embedding of zero-shot CLIP, and differences between a ViT and ConvNeXt.

 \textbf{Shape bias of adv. robust models:} In \cref{fig:diff-robust} we show the difference between an adversarially trained ViT-S and a standard ViT-S. Both variants mostly give the correct prediction with high confidence on the initial Stable Diffusion outputs.
 Maximizing the predicted probability of the robust model while minimizing that of the standard ViT-S, produces visible changes in the texture, e.g. smooth cartoon-like surfaces, while retaining the shapes of the objects as well as their class.
 The standard classifier assigns zero confidence to the generated images, whereas the confidence of the robust one increases.
 This verifies the shape bias of adversarially trained models which was already observed in \cite{geirhos2021partial, zhang2019interpreting, chen2020shape}.